Neko-Box-Coder/System2/README.md

     - Add `System2.c` to you codebase
     - Or include `System2.h` in a single c file and define `SYSTEM2_IMPLEMENTATION_ONLY 1` before it
     - Or link your project with `System2` target in CMake`

+---
+#### Remarks
+- For POSIX, UTF-8 support should work if it is available on the system.
+This is however **not tested**.
+- For Windows, UTF-8 support works for the **command** input (in theory XP and above but tested on Windows 10).
+    However, the output part is **NOT** in UTF-8.
+The closest thing you can get for the output is UTF-16 as far as I know.
+    Here's what needed to get output in UTF-16:
+    1. Instead of `System2Run("<your command>", &commandInfo)`, do `System2Run("cmd /u /s /v /c \"<your command>\"", &commandInfo)`
+        This will output a UTF-16 string from cmd stdout/stderr
+    2. Read output as usual from `System2ReadFromOutput` but interpret the output as wchar_t string instead.
+        - You can then use `WideCharToMultiByte` to convert the output to UTF-8 if needed
+    3. If you want to output the UTF-16 output to console, you need to use `_setmode` before calling `wprintf`/`printf`
+        - See [this](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/setmode?view=msvc-170) for `_setmode` example